cmkhaledsaifullah/DeepAPIMethodCumArgRecc/README.md

 Most important is:
 private static final String ROOT_FOLDER = "path/to/your/project/folder";
 ```
-Besides to enble the data collection for any system(DAMCA, SLP or SLAMC) yo need to triiger following parameters:
+Besides to enble the data collection for any system(DAMCA, SLP or SLAMC) yo need to trigger following parameters:
  ```
  public static final Boolean IS_DAMCA_COLLECT = Boolean.FALSE;
  public static final Boolean IS_SLP_COLLECT = Boolean.FALSE;